appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 :::caution

 Please keep in mind that, restarting docker containers will stop all services until all started again.
-So, it will take some time and during that duration self-hosted appcircle server will be unreachable.
+So, it will take some time and during that duration self-hosted Appcircle server will be unreachable.

 For this reason, you may prefer to execute this step on an idle time in order to minimize its negative effects on your users.